ljw1004/csharpspec/csharp/conversions.md

 The fourth assignment successfully converts the anonymous async function to the delegate type `Func<int, Task<int>>` because the result of `x+1` (of type `int`) is implicitly convertible to the result type `int` of the task type `Task<int>`.

 Anonymous functions may influence overload resolution, and participate in type inference.
-See §7.5 for further details.
+See [Function members](expressions.md#function-members) for further details.

 ### Evaluation of anonymous function conversions to delegate types